-- Make sure the evaporator is level - Have a good supply of finely split and dry firewood - Make a cover a plastic tarp and someone who knows how to sew a sleeve on a shirt can make a cover.
-The stove will likely sit outside, and the rock wool insulation cannot get wet.
-(Figure 2). - Make sure all holes on the barrel are sealed.
+- Make sure the evaporator is level. - Have a good supply of finely split and dry firewood. - Make a cover (Figure 2).
+The stove will likely sit outside, and the internal insulation cannot get wet.
+A cover can easily be custom-sewn from a regular poly tarp available from the hardware store. - Make sure all holes on the barrel are sealed.
 Air should only be drawn in only through the wood feed chute.
 Aluminum flashing and a pop rivet gun can seal it up if needed. - The stove may need some minor adjustments to achieve optimum performance.
-When first lit the smoke comes back out of the wood feed shoot.
+When first lit, the smoke comes back out of the wood feed shoot.
 After the chimney has warmed, the air flow reverses, and smoke is drawn up into the stack.
 Stack emissions will turn clear as the system gets hot.
 If this reversal is not achieved, it could be that the gaps are too small, restricting air flow.
 A solution is to make risers to lift the sap pan the proper distances off the barrel rim and then seal the resulting gap with 1-inch rope gasket material (Figure 3).
-If a rolling boil on the bottom of the sap pan is not achievable, the distances may be too great and the chimney may need raised a bit.
+If a rolling boil on the bottom of the sap pan is not achievable, the distances may be too great and the chimney may need to be raised a bit.